 Two weeks ago, I experienced a very bad Monday.
 I had my purse stolen on my lunch break, which led to a panic attack (in public and the office, no less).
 This was followed by the onset of a migraine and sickness, which in turn triggered my ongoing flare up.
 Ironically, I’d told myself on my walk to work that morning that it was going to be a great week.
 A couple of days later, still slightly in the grip of a migraine hangover, I went for a walk by the river.

-Trigger warning: eating disorders, weight (numbers and photos), anxiety.
+Trigger warning: eating difficulties, anxiety.

 ‘Worrying about our bodies is a trap.
 It’s a great, big, ugly trick that keeps girls quiet and under-confident.
 It is used to keep them occupied and small and it stops them from being and doing whatever they want to be and do.’